enpage/enpage/docs/guides/data-records/index.md

 ## External Data Records

 When using external Data Records, data is saved in a third-party service (such as an API, Google Sheets, Airtable, etc.).
-No data is saved within Enpage, and data cannot be retrieved via the Enpage Dashboard or the Enpage API.
+As no data is saved to Enpage in this case, it cannot be retrieved through the Enpage Dashboard or the Enpage API.

 ### Using Built-In External Data Records